Home for Global Students

 • Middle 50% ACT Composite: 34-35

-Duke’s acceptance rate hit a historic low for the Class of 2028, reflecting its escalating popularity and rigorous selection criteria.
+Duke is a hard school to get into.
+Its acceptance rate hit a historic low for the Class of 2028, reflecting its escalating popularity and rigorous selection criteria.
 Despite a substantial applicant pool, this low rate indicates increased desirability.
 Its “global appeal” and surge in early applications show Duke attracts a broader, more competitive international applicant base.
-This influx of highly qualified candidates significantly intensifies competition, solidifying Duke’s position as a hardest university to get into.
+This influx of highly qualified candidates significantly intensifies competition, solidifying Duke’s position as the hardest university to get into.

 Northeastern University